chonwhite/yabe/specification.md

 The size encoding format efficiently represents sizes, including array and string sizes, as well as other unsigned numbers.
 It prioritizes smaller sizes commonly encountered in real-world applications to optimize storage space.
 The format utilizes variable-length encoding, using fewer bytes for smaller sizes while still accommodating larger sizes when needed.
 By striking a balance between space optimization and scalability, it ensures efficient storage and transmission of size information for various applications.

 The size encoding format utilizes a variable number of bytes to represent the size.
 The number of bytes used depends on the magnitude of the size being encoded.
-The format follows a scheme where the size is represented in one - five bytes(4).
+The format follows a scheme where the size is represented in one - nine bytes.

 #### Encoding Rules:

 The encoding of the size follows the following rules:
+Encoding Rules:

-1. If the size value is less than 248, it can be represented in a single byte.
+- If the size value is less than 248, it can be represented in a single byte.
-2. If the size value is greater than 248 and less than 503, the first byte is set to 248, and the second byte stores the value minus 248.
-3. If the size value is 503 or larger and less than 65536, it is represented in three bytes.
-The first byte is set to 249, and the following two bytes store the value in little-endian order.
+- If the size value is greater than or equal to 248 and less than 65536, it is represented in three bytes.
+The first byte is set to 248, and the following byte stores the value in little-endian order.
-4. If the size value is 65536 or larger and less than 16777216, it is represented in four bytes.
-The first byte is set to 250, and the following three bytes store the value in little-endian order.
+- If the size value is greater than or equal to 65536 and less than 4294967296, it is represented in five bytes.
+The first byte is set to 249, and the following three bytes store the value in little-endian order.
-5. If the size value is 16777216 or larger and less than 4294967296, it is represented in five bytes.
-The first byte is set to 251, and the following four bytes store the value in little-endian order.
+- If the size value is greater than or equal to 4294967296, it is represented in nine bytes.
+The first byte is set to 250, and the following eight bytes store the value in little-endian order.

-By subtracting 248 from small values, the size encoding format can represent a larger range of values within the constraints of two bytes.
-This optimization allows for efficient representation of small sizes while minimizing the number of bytes required.

-#### Encoding Examples
 Example 1: Encoding a size value of 150
-   - Since 150 is less than 248, apply Rule 1.
+- Since 150 is less than 248, it can be represented in a single byte: 0x96.
 - Single byte: 0x96
 - Encoding: 0x96

 Example 2: Encoding a size value of 350
-   - Since 350 falls into the range greater than 248 and less than 503, apply Rule 2.
+- Since 350 falls into the range greater than or equal to 248 and less than 65536, apply the Rule 2.
-   - Difference: 350 - 248 = 102
-   - First byte: 0xF8
+- First byte: 0xF8 (248)
-   - Second byte: 0x66 (decimal 102)
+- Hex Encoding: 0x015E (350 in little-endian order)
-   - Encoding: 0xF8 0x66
+- Encoding: 0xF8 0x5E 0x01

-Example 3: Encoding a size value of 1200
+Example 3: Encoding a size value of 26797236
-   - Since 1200 falls into the range greater than 503 and less than 65536, apply Rule 3.
+- Since 26797236 is greater than or equal to 65536 and less than 4294967296, apply Rule 3.
-   - Hexadecimal: 0x4B0
-   - First byte: 0xF9
+- First byte: 0xF9 (249)
-   - Second byte: 0xB0 (least significant byte)
-   - Third byte: 0x04 (most significant byte)
+- The following four bytes represent the value 26797236 in little-endian order: 0x04 0x07 0x61 0x01.
-   - Encoding: 0xF9 0xB0 0x04
+- Encoding: 0xF9 0x04 0x07 0x61 0x01

-Example 3: Encoding a size value of 120000
+Example 4: Encoding a size value of 8294967230
-   - Since 120000 is greater than 65536 and less than 16777216, apply Rule 4.
+- Since 8294967230 is greater than or equal to 4294967296, we apply Rule 4.
-   - Hexadecimal: 0x1D4C0
-   - First byte: 0xFA
+- First byte: 0xFA (250)
-   - Second byte: 0xC0 (least significant byte)
-   - Third byte: 0x4C
-   - Fourth byte: 0x01 (most significant byte)
+- The following eight bytes represent the value 8294967230 in little-endian order: 0xCE 0x0F 0x8B 0x91 0x4E 0x00 0x00 0x00.
-   - Encoding: 0xFA 0xC0 0x4C 0x01
+- Encoding: 0xFA 0xCE 0x0F 0x8B 0x91 0x4E 0x00 0x00 0x00

-Example 4: Encoding a size value of 26777216
-   - Since 26777216 falls into the range greater than 16777216 and less than 4294967296, apply Rule 4:
-   - Hexadecimal: 0x1999990
-   - First byte: 0xFB
-   - Second byte: 0x90 (least significant byte)
-   - Third byte: 0x99
-   - Fourth byte: 0x99
-   - Fifth byte: 0x19 (most significant byte)
-   - Encoding: 0xFB 0x90 0x99 0x99 0x19

-#### Usage:

-To utilize the size encoding format, the decoding process involves examining the bytes and reconstructing the original size value.
-If the first byte is less than 248, it represents the size directly.
-If the first byte is 249, 250, or 251, the subsequent bytes store the size value minus a predefined offset.

-Please note that this size encoding format can accommodate sizes up to 4294967295 (4 bytes).
-If you require support for larger sizes, you may need to extend the encoding scheme accordingly.

 ### Array Encoding Format